 OUCH!!!
 That’s not a possibility any woman wants to think about, but it is a reality far too often.
 If marital infidelity or pornography has invaded your marriage, ignoring it will not make it go away.
 Pornography in particular robs far too many marriages of the intimacy God intended.

 Your part: be honest if you suspect your husband is looking elsewhere for sex.
-Get some help for yourself, and make a conscious and prayerful decision about what to do next.
+Get some help for yourself: Fight for Love Ministries, or Wives Care groups at BeBroken, are great options.
+Make a conscious and prayerful decision about what to do next.
 You are not powerless.

 5. Has he felt rejected by you too often?

 I am NOT saying that you must say Yes every time your husband asks for sex.
 But remember, it IS a risk for him to pursue you.
 If he has gotten the message from you, verbally or nonverbally, that he is unwanted, unwelcome, unclean, or a poor performer, why would he keep trying?

 Your part: if you have issues with his hygiene, performance, or other behavior, talk about it at a time when he can hear you, apart from sex.
 Check your own heart for where you can be welcoming and affirming to him.